pshenmic/platform-explorer/packages/api/README.md

 * `totalShieldedOut` — total credits moved out of the pool (`UNSHIELD` + `SHIELDED_WITHDRAWAL` + `IDENTITY_CREATE_FROM_SHIELDED_POOL`), as a string
 * `poolBalance` — `totalShieldedIn` − `totalShieldedOut`, an estimate of the current shielded pool size, as a string
 * `transitionsCount` — total number of shielded transitions
+* `notesCount` — total count of notes (leaves) in the shielded notes commitment tree, fetched from the platform; `null` when unavailable
 * `types` — per-type breakdown with `count` and summed `amount` (string)

 Note: `SHIELDED_TRANSFER` stays inside the pool and is counted in `types`/`transitionsCount` but excluded from `totalShieldedIn`/`totalShieldedOut`.